 When Fantastic Beasts and Where to Find Them arrived in cinemas back in 2016, there was never really any doubt it would be a commercial success.
 As a continuation of the blockbuster Harry Potter film franchise, David Yates’ film was as close as it comes to a guaranteed box office hit – but the real question was whether it would actually be any good.

 Fortunately, it was.
-Penned by JK Rowling – author of the original book series – Fantastic Beasts felt like an authentic extension of the existing universe, even as it introduced us to new characters and environments.
+Penned by series creator JK Rowling herself, Fantastic Beasts felt like an authentic extension of the existing universe, even as it introduced us to new characters and environments.
 Eddie Redmayne’s magizoologist Newt Scamander proved a suitably likeable replacement for everyone’s favourite boy wizard, and the 1920s setting provided a fresh new spin on a world at risk of becoming stale eight movies on.

 Fast forward two years, and a sequel looms on the horizon.
 Due for release in November, Fantastic Beasts: The Crimes of Grindelwald seems poised to enchant audiences all over again.
 Here are five major things we learned from the recent trailer.